 Cornea: The transparent part of the coat of the eyeball that covers the iris and pupil and admits light to the interior.

-Corneal opacity: Measurement of the extent of opaqueness of the cornea following exposure to a test substance.
+Corneal Opacity: A subjective measurement of the extent of opaqueness of the cornea following exposure to a test substance.
 Increased corneal opacity is indicative of damage to the cornea.
-Opacity can be evaluated subjectively as done in the Draize rabbit eye test, or objectively with an instrument such as an "opacitometer."